victorialolo/Sales-Performance/README.md

 ## Visualization

-This is a one page dasboard
+This is a one page report.
 ![](Dashboard.png)

 You can interactive with the report [here](https://app.powerbi.com/view?r=eyJrIjoiMWYyZjM0ODYtMjM5Mi00NWUyLThkMTgtMWQzMDEwM2VlYmE0IiwidCI6IjUwODUxMjk2LTliZDEtNGM1Yi05MDllLWY2M2U0OWVmZWEyNSJ9)